Tongelaar Castle: The Lords of Cuijk

 At a certain time the Lords of Cuijk were in possession of Tongelaar Castle.
 The Heerlijkheid Cuijk was a lordship with Grave as its only city.
 Jan I of Cuijk (?-1308) was the most famous Lord of Cuijk.
-In 1282 he dedicated Tongelaar Castle to Floris V, Count of Holland and received it back as a loan.
+In 1282 he dedicated Tongelaar Castle to Floris V, Count of Holland and received it back as a fief.
 In the deed it was referred to as munitionem et castrum nostrum, or our fortification and castle.
 Jan I probably made the move to protect his assets in Holland, more specifically Rijnland.
 On 5 May 1296 Jan ended his allegiance to Floris V. Jan is regarded as the chief conspirator in the abduction of Floris V near Utrecht, which led to Floris' murder on 27 June 1296.
 The abduction was done by Jan's nephew Gijsbrecht IV of Amstel and Herman VI van Woerden.
 Floris was killed by Gerard van Velsen.

 The castle and its lords now became attached to the Dukes of Brabant.
 Jan I of Cuijk was succeeded as Lord of Cuijk by his junior son Otto, who ruled from 1308 till 1350.
 Next came Jan II (1350), Jan III (1354), Jan IV (1364), Wenemar (1382) and Jan V (1386).
 The main branch of the Cuijk dynasty ended with Joanna (1394), sister of the childless Jan V. She abdicated the Heerlijkheid Cuijck and its important city Grave to Guelders in 1400.

 The first Lords of Tongelaar

 The first Lords of Tongelaar came from junior branches of the Lords of Cuijk.
 In 1266 Beatrix of Cuijk was said to be heiress of Asten (south of Helmond) and Escharen, close to Tongelaar Castle.
 'Heiress' points to these territories being allodial property.
 Beatrix married Willem de Roover Lord of Lierop and Stakenborg.
 Willem lord of Asten and Escharen was referred to as such in 1306.
 In 1308 Willem of Escharen put the seal of the lords of Asten on an act.
 He was therefore probably one of the children of Beatrix and Willem de Roover.
 He was married to Margaretha van Boischot.
 Their son Henrick van Stakenborg might have sold Asten and Escharen to Joanna, Duchess of Brabant.
-Pieter Couterel then got the loan of Asten in 1362, but after his death it came to the Cuijk branch of Hoogstraten.
+Pieter Couterel then got the fief of Asten in 1362, but after his death it came to the Cuijk branch of Hoogstraten.

 There is little proof to connect these lords of Asten or Escharen to the current Tongelaar Castle.
 While the usage of the name Tongelaar points to an early castle at the site, or in the immediate surroundings, the archaeological evidence uncovered at the present site does not predate the second half of the fourteenth century.